Virtual Language Exchange Program

 - Partners will schedule virtual conversations over Zoom or any other videoconferencing platform.

-- Virginia Tech students who complete requirements may receive one credit of FRE Field Study, GER Field Study, or SPAN Field Study.
+- Virginia Tech students who complete requirements may earn one credit of FR Field Study, GER Field Study, or SPAN Field Study.

 - Improve intercultural and oral communication skills in a career-conscious environment.